 - Exercise.
 Find something you enjoy and make sure to do it a couple of times a week.

 - Rest.
-The whole #teamnosleep culture is no bueno.
-If you need help, here are some strategies.
+The whole #teamnosleep culture is no bueno because of these eye-opening statistics.
+If you need help, learn more here are some strategies.

 - Ask your boss for a mental health day.